Welcome to today's edition of the Rush 24-7 podcast.

 So we're just not going to enforce this for a year.

-And then nothing you can do about it.
+And there's nothing you're going to do about it.

 And that's why Obama's threatening to veto Upton, because Upton would actually change the law.